-- Ecological studies in Kruger Park, South Africa - View Dr Rob Knell's photos of Kruger Park
+- Ecological studies in Kruger Park, South Africa - View photos from our Kruger Park fieldtrip

-- Hunting dinosaur fossils in Canada - View photos from the field trip to Canada
+- Hunting dinosaur fossils in Canada - View photos from our field trip to Canada

 You can view more photos from our recent field trips on our Flickr page.